Multipartite Entanglement: A Journey Through Geometry

-where the subscript $i$ refers to the system's $i$th qubit, and $\{i,j,k\}$ is any permutation of $\{1,2,3\}$.
-A stronger version of this inequality was found by Zhu and Fei \cite{zhu2015}, where all concurrences are replaced by their squared forms:

-These inequalities can be geometrically interpreted as the three squared (or not) one-to-other concurrences representing the lengths of the three edges of a triangle.
-In reference to the squared formula Eq.~\eqref{3qubit}, the triangle was called ``concurrence triangle'', and its area was shown to be a three-qubit GME measure \cite{xie2021,xie2022}.
+Those inequalities can be geometrically interpreted as the three one-to-other entropies representing the lengths of the three edges of a triangle.
+We demonstrated that the area of this triangle is a three-qubit GME measure, with concurrence being employed in lieu of entanglement entropy \cite{xie2021,xie2022}.
+We now illustrate that entanglement entropy offers distinct advantages.